National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/access.md

 ![New Data Use Request (DUR) form.](images/access/fig-access-060-new-dur.png){#fig-access-060-new-dur fig-alt="New Data Use Request (DUR) form."}

 Moving to the main content of the DUR form, the first three questions prompt for a Title, Abstract, and Research Project Rationale.
 (The green Submit button is always visible, and will be clickable when all fields for the DUR are properly completed.)
-Title and Abstract are self-descriptive, but know that these entries will be listed for others to see, both inside the enclave via the Explore Projects dashboard, and outside at <https://covid.cd2h.org/dashboard/>.
+Title and Abstract are self-descriptive, but know that these entries will be listed for others to see, both inside the Enclave via the Explore Projects dashboard, and outside at <https://covid.cd2h.org/dashboard/>.

 The Research Project Rationale deserves special attention.
 This information will be visible only to you (the submitter) and the Data Access Committee (DAC) who will approve or deny the request.
 The project rationale should describe for the DAC why data access is being requested in light of the goals of the research project.
 The rationale should include a justification for the level of data being requested, especially if requesting the Level 3 Limited Data Set (LDS).
 If your project doesn't require the accurate dates or full patient zip codes provided by Level 3 data, it will be rejected, or approved for the Level 2 data even though Level 3 was requested.
 Similarly, if requesting access to any [PPRL](#pprl) datasets the rationale should include why.
 (You will also need to have the PPRL data mentioned in your IRB letter of determination - see below.)

 ![DUR metadata fields.](images/access/fig-access-070-dur-metadata.png){#fig-access-070-dur-metadata fig-alt="DUR metadata fields."}

 The next questions pertain to potential collaborations.
 The "Please associate your project with an existing N3C Domain Team" prompts you to select a [domain team](#domain-teams) that best fits your project.
 Domain Teams are N3C working groups encompassing multiple research projects and are used to facilitate collaboration.
-Linking your project to a domain team this way in the enclave allows others to navigate domain teams and browse linked projects dynamically.
+Linking your project to a domain team this way in the Enclave allows others to navigate domain teams and browse linked projects dynamically.
 It is possible to modify this linkage later, so if you aren't sure feel free to check the "need help choosing" check box.

 ![DUR Domain Teams and collaborator fields.](images/access/fig-access-080-dur-collaborators.png){#fig-access-080-dur-collaborators fig-alt="DUR Domain Teams and collaborator fields."}